Manly United FC

-Manly United Football Club is an Australian football club based in the northern beaches area of Sydney.
+Manly United Football Club is an Australian soccer club based in the Northern Beaches area of Sydney.
 The club competes in the National Premier Leagues NSW and their home ground is Cromer Park, in the suburb of Dee Why, approximately 15 minutes away from Manly.

 Its main grandstand is named after former Socceroo captain Lucas Neill, who played for the club as a junior before playing overseas at Blackburn Rovers and West Ham United.

 Manly United Football Club Ltd. was officially formed in 2004 by the Manly Warringah Soccer Association.
 However, there have been many representative teams competing for the association prior to this date.
 Notably, the previous club was called Manly Warringah Dolphins, that formed from the merger of Manly-North Shore United and Warringah Freshwater at the close of the 1991 NSW Division 1 season for the start of the upcoming 1992 NSW Super League season.

 History

 Neerlandia / Manly Warringah

 A Dutch club called Neerlandia competed in the 1959 Sydney Federation Division Two, won the premiership and gained entry into the Sydney Federation Division One for 1960.

 The club changed its name to Manly Warringah from 1960.
 The side had spent 14 seasons throughout the New South Wales top flight in 1960, 1968, and from 1976 to 1987 before being relegated to Division Two.
 With the club struggling, it merged with North Shore United in 1991.
 North Shore United itself was a merger of two clubs Ku-Ring-Gai and North Sydney-Artarmon (for the 1989 season).
 The Manly-North Shore United merger dissolved after the 1991 NSW Division One season, with Manly merging with Warringah Freshwater.
 North Shore United would continue to send representative teams to tournaments as Ku-Ring-Gai Districts.